XP-Angelholm/xp-ggleap-toolset/README.md

 6. Click on _main-installer.exe_.

-#### Installing each script seperately
+#### Installing each script separately

 6. Open _installer-scripts_.
-7. Click on each file seperately.
+7. Click on each file separately.

 #### Configuring the ggLeap client

-1. Follow step one to four under *How to enable and disable scripts*.
+1. Follow step one to four under _How to enable and disable scripts_.
 2. Add the installation paths of all scripts, and ensure each path is consistent throughout all computers.

 ## The release workflow